 Levelling Out A Severely Irregular Lawn

-You'll probably need to take more drastic measures if your lawn seems to be a little more hole or mound than actual level grass.
+You'll probably need to take more drastic measures if your lawn seems to have more holes or mounds than actual level grass.
 Unfortunately, topdressing won't be the answer to your problems, as you'll probably need a much stronger solution.
 We recommend a drastic approach, to say the least; disregard the area and lay down an entirely new lawn.
 Improving your lawn can sometimes seem like a huge task to undertake, but sometimes starting from scratch and with an open mind can be the best route to take.
 It’s also key to remember that a good gardener is nothing without their tools, and great high-quality tools are essential for a project such as this.

 How To Level A Bumpy Lawn Conclusion